Horse Training Tools—Spurs

 - The spur should never, ever, under any circumstances break the horse's skin.
 Injuries right behind the girth area, or white spots in this area that aren't part of a pattern, indicate current or past spur abuse and may indicate spur training.

 - The spur should never be the aid of first resort.
-A truly good rider should almost never need spurs.
+A truly good rider should rarely need spurs.

 Rowelled spurs are seen exclusively in western riding.
 The spur has a flat, movable disk with points on it.